AkiPoh/rust-newspaper/.vscode/README.md

 - **Harmonized Essentials**: Core tooling and formatting rules help ensure code style consistency and quality
 - **Developer Autonomy**: Preferences like auto-save vs. manual save are left to individual choice
 - **Opt-in Extensions**: Recommended extensions enhance the experience but remain optional
-- **Manual Formatting**: Code formatting is triggered manually (Prettier), or on manual save (ESLInt), giving developers control over when changes occur
+- **Manual Formatting**: Code formatting is triggered manually (Prettier), or on manual save (ESLint), giving developers control over when changes occur

-Our goal is to provide a flexible development environment that feels reasonably natural to each develeoper while maintaining consistency where it most matters and ensuring our project is easy to get started up with even by more inexperienced developers.
+Our aim ist to establish a development environment that balances flexibility and familiarity for each developer, while ensuring consistent standards where essential and a low barrier to entry for newcomers.

 ## Configuration Details